Success Rockets: Satellites

 Success Rockets produces platforms for different small satellites.
 For example, Skibr-cub, Skibr-micro, and Skibr-mini are used for CubeSats and larger satellites that are mainly purposed for Earth Remote sensing with resolution of 0.5–5 meters, Internet of things, and satellite communication.
 The production is led by a subsidiary company SR Satellites that was launched in April 2021 in Rostov region.

 Satellite constellations

 In March 2021, Success Rockets announced the development of a 200 kg satellite for gas emissions monitoring.
 In September 2021, it was showcased at the 26th UN Conference on Climate Change in Glasgow.
 A constellation of 60 satellites equipped with two types of spectrometers will form a climate change monitoring system.
 This program is managed by SR CMS subdivision.
-The system will track greenhouse gasses concentrations in the atmosphere, collect and analyze climate change data.
+The system will track greenhouse gasses concentrations in the atmosphere and collect and analyze climate change data.

-In October 2021 the company announced plans to create satellite constellations for Earth radar remote sensing that will potentially be demanded by FSUE Atomflot, Rosatom, and Sovcomflot for the Northern Sea Route navigation.
+In October 2021, the company announced plans to create satellite constellations for Earth radar remote sensing that will potentially be demanded by FSUE Atomflot, Rosatom, and Sovcomflot for the Northern Sea Route navigation.

-All constellations are designed for low orbit and will burn up in the atmosphere after service without polluting the space.
+All constellations are designed for low Earth orbit and will burn up in the atmosphere after service without polluting the space.